jekymin8232/luckyvicky-homepage/README.md

+> A $100,000 grant from OTF is not just a budget; it is a catalytic seed.
+> While true self-sustainability is notoriously difficult for open-source projects to achieve, this investment provides the bridge we need to turn technical excellence into long-term independence.
+>
 > **This “Pet Safety Leash” UI is a neutral demo skin for everyday usability testing.**
 > Under the hood, it is an **Offline Bluetooth Swarm Network** built for zero‑infrastructure disaster response.
 > When internet and grid power collapse to zero—wildfires, floods, hurricanes—devices self‑organize and keep operating.